Heart Palpitations in Women Over 40

-While often harmless, persistent bounding pulse may indicate underlying cardiovascular or thyroid conditions
+While often harmless, a persistent bounding pulse may indicate an underlying cardiovascular or thyroid condition.

 The experience can be alarming, especially when you notice visible pulsations in your temples or feel your heartbeat pounding in areas where you've never noticed it before.
 Understanding what causes this sensation and when to seek help can provide peace of mind and ensure you get appropriate care when needed.
 Doctronic's AI-powered consultations can help you evaluate concerning heart symptoms and determine your next steps.